AleksStaponas/TrafficMonitor/README.md

 # TrafficMonitor
-Lightweight Python packet sniffer — real-time GUI(in progress) + instant CSV logging.
+Lightweight Python packet sniffer — real-time GUI with instant CSV logging.

 ## Disclaimer
 For authorized network monitoring and educational purposes only.